A. T. M. Wali Ashraf: Janomot First Bengali Newsweekly

 He played a pivotal role in London during the Bangladesh Independence War in 1971.
-His Bengali newsweekly, Janomot (established in London on 21 February 1969 and recognized as the first Bengali newspaper printed outside Bangladesh), motivated Bengalis living in London to fight for independence.
+His Bengali newsweekly, Janomot (established in London on 21 February 1969 and recognized as the first Bengali newspaper printed outside Bangladesh), and the first paper for Ethnic Minorities in the UK.
+The paper motivated Bengalis living in London to fight for independence.
 A. T. M. Wali Ashraf was the founding editor of Janomot, which began in his home at 2 Temperley Road, Balham, London.
 The Janomot office was later relocated to Unit 2, 20b Spelman Street, Spitalfields & Bangla Town, London E1 5LQ.

 His residence at 2 Temperley Road, London, was also the birthplace of the first Bangladesh Biman Office (Bangladesh Airlines) in the city.

 In the 1960s and 70s, A. T. M. Wali Ashraf, Zakaria Ahmed, and other Bengalis instilled fear in the Pakistani rulers from London.
 He spoke about the independence of Bangladesh while sitting in London and occupied the Pakistan High Commission building to announce the independence of Bengal.
 He was the first to take the initiative to save Bangabandhu Sheikh Mujibur Rahman from the Agartala conspiracy case.
 In response to their strong agitation and resistance, Pakistan President Field Marshal Ayub Khan, who was visiting London, escaped through the back door of the hotel.

 Bangladesh Students Action Committee

 In London, the Bangladesh Students Action Committee played a pivotal role in garnering support from both the Bengali expatriate community and the international community.
 Mohammad Hossain Monju served as the convener of the Students' Action Committee for the War of Liberation in the UK.
-Active members of the action committee included Khondakar Mosharraf Hossain, Nazrul Islam, Wali Ashraf, Sultan Mahmud Sharif, Shafiuddin Mahmud Bulbul, Shamsuddin Choudhury Manik (who later became a justice of the Supreme Court of Bangladesh), Ziauddin Mahmud, Lutfur Rahman Shahjahan, Akhter Imam, and Kamrul Islam.
+Active members of the action committee included Khondakar Mosharraf Hossain, Nazrul Islam, Walie Ashraf, Sultan Mahmud Sharif, Shafiuddin Mahmud Bulbul, Shamsuddin Choudhury Manik (who later became a justice of the Supreme Court of Bangladesh), Ziauddin Mahmud, Lutfur Rahman Shahjahan, Akhter Imam, and Kamrul Islam.
 The committee played a crucial role in inspiring and coordinating the activities of expatriate Bangladeshis to strengthen liberation publicity and lobbying efforts in the West, especially in Europe.